Tumbarumba

 Tumbarumba has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-No changes can significantly affect a region's performance like alterations to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects that are expected to impact this area.
-Notable projects include Tumut River Works Program, HumeLink, Riverina Redevelopment Program, and Olympic Highway Safety Improvements, with the following list providing details on those most likely to be relevant.
+No infrastructure changes are known to impact this area currently.
+Zero projects have been identified by AreaSearch as potentially influential.
+Notable initiatives include the Tumut River Works Program, HumeLink, Riverina Redevelopment Program, and Olympic Highway Safety Improvements, with the following projects being most relevant.

 Professional plan users can use the search below to filter and access additional projects.